Google Pixel 3 release date, price, news and features

 The display has HDR support, an always-on mode and it also has Corning Gorilla Glass 5 protection from bumps and scratches too.

-There are 40% louder and richer speakers on the Pixel 3, plus you'll get six months of free YouTube Music when you buy the phone.
+The dual front-facing stereo speakers are back for the Pixel 3, and this time they're 40% louder than what we saw on the last generation of Google phones.
+Those in the US will also get six months of free YouTube Music when you buy the phone too.

 You can watch the first video of Google's new products below, including the Pixel 3.